-I strongly prefer to have the rookie draft after the NFL draft.
+As you may have guessed based on the previous section, I strongly prefer to have the rookie draft after the NFL Draft.
 While there is something to be said about predicting landing spots and how a player will perform, that’s not something I consider to really be part of the game.
-The goal in fantasy football is to predict how players will perform.
+The goal of fantasy football is to predict how players will perform.

 Waivers and Rookie Drafts